ConservationMetrics/guardianconnector-explorer/README.md

 To get started, copy `.env.example` to `.env` and add your database and table information, password, and a Mapbox access token.

-**Password:** GuardianConnector Views is protected through password and a JavaScript Web Token.
-Please set the password in `PASSWORD`.
+**Password:** GuardianConnector Views can be protected through password and a JavaScript Web Token.
+If you want to use authentication, set `USE_PASSWORD` to true and set the password in `PASSWORD`.
 You can also set a `SECRET_JWT_KEY` to authenticate using the browser, by appending `?secret_key=` to the end of your path.

 **Mapbox:** You can optionally provide a Mapbox style, projection, center lat/long, zoom level, pitch, bearing, and if you want the map to render with a 3D terrain layer.